 Long-Term Value Analysis – The 10-Year Cost Breakdown

-Dentures: Initial Investment and Ongoing Costs
+Dentures – Initial Investment and Ongoing Costs

-Quality full-arch dentures typically cost $3,000 to $8,000 for both upper and lower arches.
+Quality full-arch dentures often cost $3,000 to $8,000 for both upper and lower arches.
 Economy dentures run cheaper – sometimes under $2,000 for both arches – but usually compromise on fit, aesthetics, or comfort.
 Premium dentures with better materials and more precise fabrication reach the higher end of the range.

-Let’s map out a realistic 10-year cost scenario with mid-range dentures starting at $5,000 for both arches:
+A realistic 10-year cost scenario with mid-range dentures starting at $5,000 for both arches:

 - Initial dentures – $5,000